-Description This command creates the context for configuring Link Aggregation Group (LAG) attributes.
+This command creates the context for configuring Link Aggregation Group (LAG) attributes.

-A LAG can be used to group up to 16 ports into one logical link.
+A LAG can be used to group multiple ports into one logical link.
 The aggregation of multiple physical links allows for load sharing and offers seamless redundancy.
 If one of the links fails, traffic will be redistributed over the remaining links.
-Up to 16 links can be supported in a single LAG, up to 200 LAGs can be configured on a node.